|Liquidated Damages v. Penalty Damages in Korea

-The answer is simple.
-The Supreme Court has ruled that a Penalty Clause should not be invalided except in the most exceptional of cases.
+The Supreme Court has ruled that a Penalty Clause should not be invalidated except in the most exceptional of cases.
 The exception is a catch-all clause in the Civil of Act of Korea that prohibits acts that violate “good morals and the social order.”
-This vague catch-all has, thankfully, been used by the Korean courts in very few penalty clause cases where Korean lawyers drafted the agreements with care, nuance and the obvious structure.
+This vague catch-all has, thankfully, been used by the Korean courts in very few penalty clause cases where Korean lawyers drafted the agreements with care, nuance, and obvious structure.
 These clauses are, regularly, enforced in Korean real estate transactions.
 Thus, we have a simple solution.
-Accept Form sometimes prevails over Substance
+Accept that Form sometimes prevails over Substance

 Drafting Enforceable Penalty Clauses in Korea

 Thus, accept that Form wins over Substance in damage jurisprudence in Korea – in most cases.
 However, also realize, that the mere mentioning of a “penalty” will, likely, lead a court to hold the clause as a” liquidated damages” clause.
 However, including a penalty clause and a separate compensatory damage clause will, likely, lead to a court upholding the penalty clause and potentially even awarding compensatory damages.
 Yes – this penalty clause is merely acting as a liquidated damages clause.
 Who cares – deal with the reality and go on to bigger and better things.